christophergandrud/stats_batch/README.md

-# batch-stats
+# stats_batch

-Python package for finding statistics (e.g. mean and variance) using batch updating
+A Python package for finding statistics (e.g. mean and variance) using batch updating.
+See [here](https://elegant-heyrovsky-54a43f.netlify.app/privacy-first-ds-mean-var.html) for the motivation and algorithm discussion.